ValveSoftware/steam-audio/unity/doc/source.rst

 Occlusion
     *If using Unity's built-in audio engine*
-        If checked, attenuation based on the occlusion the source by the scene geometry will be applied to the Audio Source.
+        If checked, attenuation based on the occlusion of the source by the scene geometry will be applied to the Audio Source.

     *If using FMOD Studio*
         If checked, ray tracing will be used to determine how much of the source is occluded.